-The supremely talented Wellington Blaze leg-spinner set a new world batting record in women's one-day cricket with her 232* against Ireland in Dublin, age 17 at the time.
+The Wellington Blaze leg-spinner set a new world batting record in women's one-day cricket with her 232* against Ireland in Dublin, age 17 at the time.

-Kerr also stared at the 2017 World Cup, playing all six pool games, claiming 10 ten wickets at an average of 22.40, with an economy rate of 4.48.
+Kerr also starred at the 2017 World Cup, playing all six pool games, claiming 10 ten wickets at an average of 22.40, with an economy rate of 4.48.

-Kerr's googly is regarded as one of the best in world cricket and she's already captured some big wickets including Australian captain Meg Lanning.
+Kerr's googly is regarded as one of the best in world cricket and she has cemented herself in the critical number three position in both formats.

 She registered her second ODI century against India in January 2022 in the lead up to the home World Cup in New Zealand and played an integral role in the WHITE FERNS' Commonwealth Games campaign where they captured a bronze medal.